about: Sodl (german version below)

 Wer bei Sodls waldfeenhafter Ästhetik an einen verträumten Folk Act denkt, fällt spätestens bei englischsprachigen Hits wie I am a Woman und Mary, The Anarchist aus allen Wolken.
-Die diesjährige Gewinnerin des Austrian Amadeus Music Awards in der Kategorie Fm4 scheut nicht vor harten Kontrasten, sie zelebriert sie mit Heavy Distortion und Blumen im Rapunzelhaar.
+Die diesjährige Gewinnerin des Austrian Amadeus Music Awards in der Kategorie FM4 scheut nicht vor harten Kontrasten, sie zelebriert sie mit Heavy Distortion und Blumen im Rapunzelhaar.

-Mit Sheepman (2025) legt die 21-Jährige ihr selbstproduziertes Debütalbum vor – eine Gratwanderung zwischen märchenhaftem Eskapismus und feministischen Aufschrei.
+Mit Sheepman (2025) legt die 22-Jährige ihr selbstproduziertes Debütalbum vor – eine Gratwanderung zwischen märchenhaftem Eskapismus und feministischen Aufschrei.
 Inmitten mystischer Wesen, Hingabe und weiblicher Lust erzählt sie von struktureller Unterdrückung, vom Ringen um Raum und Sichtbarkeit als Frau.
 Musikalisch hüllt die Songwriterin poetische Texte in die dreckigen Schallkleider der 90er Jahre.
 Akustische Instrumente und das charakteristische Knopfakkordeon treffen auf eine wummernde E-Gitarrenwand und ein Schlagzeug, das gleichermaßen hämmert wie umarmt.

 Geboren im Salzkammergut, wächst Sodl in einer musikalischen Familie auf.
 Schon als Kind erfindet sie Melodien am Klavier und lernt ab ihrem siebten Lebensjahr Akkordeon. „Musik war für mich schon immer die natürlichste Form des Ausdrucks“, sagt sie.
 Mit 15 beginnt Sodl autodidaktisch zu singen und Gitarre zu spielen und schreibt sogleich erste Songs.
-Geprägt haben sie vor allem Künstlerinnen wie Alice Phoebe Lou, Phoebe Bridgers und Fiona Apple.
+Geprägt haben sie vor allem Künstlerinnen wie Alice Phoebe Lou, Phoebe Bridgers und Courtney Barnett.

 Man muss sich nur eins ihrer Konzerte besuchen und sich von ihrer explosiven Urgewalt mitreißen lassen.
 Sodl ist ein Rohdiamant, den hoffentlich niemals jemand zu schleifen wagt.
 Aber keine Sorge: Sie würde das gar nicht zulassen.